Breda Four: Korthals Altes

 The House acted quickly, without too much publicity.
-A hearing with representatives of victims and the resistance was held in private on 26 January.
-That same day, a two-day debate on the matter began.
+A hearing with representatives of victims and the resistance was held in private on Thursday 26 January.
+That same day, a two-day debate on the matter began, even though the House normally doesn't debate on Fridays.
 The arguments exchanged during this debate were not substantially different from those in 1972, although far less emotional.
 A motion tabled by Ineke Haas-Berger (PvdA) to refrain from granting clemency except on an individual basis was rejected with 55 votes in favor and 85 votes against.
 A few hours after the debate, Fischer and Aus der Fünten were expelled across the border as undesirable foreigners.

 Aftermath

 Germany

 On the day of the release, German President Richard von Weizsäcker thanked the Dutch parliament for this decision.
 The German Foreign Office praised the Dutch government for using humanitarian reasons in its decisions and added that Fischer and Aus der Fünten would not receive a formal welcome.
 Fischer and Aus der Fünten received a federal pension, after Fischer's North Rhine-Westphalian pension was revoked.
 Their pension was supplemented by donations, including from Stille Hilfe.
 Aus der Fünten died in April 1989, and Fischer died in September 1989.